 A Digital Signature Certificate is the equivalent of a physical signature which is in an electronic format, as it establishes the identity of the sender of an electronic document on the Internet.
 Digital Signatures are widely used for different online transactions such as the Income Tax E-Filing, Company or Limited Liability Partnership Incorporation, Filing Annual Return, E-Tenders, etc.

 There are three types of Digital Signatures

-This kind of Digital Signatures is the ones that are only used for securing an email communication.
+This kind of Digital Signatures is the one that is only used for securing email communication.

 Benefits of digital signature